 Proposed market practice to manage CA instructions in case of partial settlement

+There are different viable options for account servicers to process corporate action instructions if (part of) the securities subject to the instruction are not covered by a settled securities balance, but subject to an outstanding receipt settlement instruction.
+All of these can be bilaterally agreed between the account servicer and the account owner and SMPG does not favor one option over the other.

+Reject the Instruction.
+The client would have to reinstruct a split-instruction only for the settled position.

+Accept the instruction, instruct the settled part via the CSD/agent/subcustodian and keep the outstanding part open until the deadline, when it is eventually rejected, if the securities don’t settle.

+Accept the instruction, instruct the settled part via the CSD/agent/subcustodian and process the outstanding securities in accordance with buyer protection rules.

+Reach out to the client and ask if they want an “all-or-nothing”-exercise of the instruction or a partial (since the CA instruction does not have a partial/non-partial indicator like the settlement instruction).

+There may be other options/variants that account servicers and their clients.

-When account servicers have bilaterally agreed with account owners to accept CA instructions based on the ELIG position, thus including pending receipts (PENR) that may not have yet settled at the time the instruction is processed, the status of MT565 instructions should be confirmed via MT567 as following:
+When account servicers have bilaterally agreed with account owners to opt for option 2, above, i.e. to accept CA instructions based on the ELIG position, thus including pending receipts (PENR) that may not have yet settled at the time the instruction is processed, the status of MT565 instructions should be confirmed via MT567 as following:

 as long as the instruction is in good order, part of the instruction equal to the settled position (SETT) minus any pending delivery (PEND) should be confirmed as “accepted for further processing” (25D::IPRC//PACK);